CISecurity/ControlsAssessmentSpecification/control-1/control-1.4.rst

 Operations
 ----------
-* For each DHCP server, check whether DHCP logging is enabled
+* For each DHCP server, enumerate those where DHCP logging is enabled (M2)
-* For each CMDB server, check whether DHCP logs are used to update IP addresses
+* For each CMDB server, enumerate those where DHCP logs are used to update IP addresses (M4)

 Measures
 --------